 Removing the household clutter and bringing some order into your home is another vital step to silverfish prevention.
 Things such as old boxes, stacks of papers, books and magazines, piles of clothes, and so on, can all give silverfish an ample food source.
 Instead of keeping your books and magazines in the corner or even worse – in the basement or the attic – keep them on a bookshelf where you can dust and clean them regularly.

-Good maintenance of your dried foods is also important – keep all flour, pasta, meal, cereals, pet food, grains, and other similar products in airtight sealed containers at all times.
+Good maintenance of your dried foods is also important – keep all flour, pasta, cereals, pet food, grains, and other similar products in airtight sealed containers at all times.

 Aside from keeping your home tidy and clean, another good preventive measure against silverfish is to limit their access points into your home.
 Yes, you might still accidentally bring a stowaway yourself, but at least you’ll greatly reduce the risk of silverfish breaking into your home on their own.
 Especially if you live in a house with a large garden or with a nearby park/woods, securing your home against silverfish and other insect pests is a great idea.
 Here are a few good first steps to consider:

 - If you’ve already spotted silverfish in your home make sure to investigate where they might be coming from.
 This will give you a good idea as to what needs to be repaired first, which holes need to be fixed, and so on.
 This will not only help with the extermination of the current silverfish presence but will be an important future prevention step as well.